Tynoee/Vintage_Cars_Store/README.md

 # Features:
 Vintage Car Collection:
--Explore a curated selection of iconic vintage cars with images and descriptions.
+- Explore a curated selection of iconic vintage cars with images and descriptions.
 Add to Cart:
-Easily add your favorite cars to the cart for later purchase.
+- Easily add your favorite cars to the cart for later purchase.
 Responsive Design:
--The website is designed to be responsive, ensuring a seamless browsing experience across different devices.
+- The website is designed to be responsive, ensuring a seamless browsing experience across different devices.